 As a result of our public float (the market value of our common shares held by non-affiliates) as of June 30, 2020, we became a large accelerated filer as of December 31, 2020 and therefore no longer qualified as an "emerging growth company," as defined in the JOBS Act.
 Additionally, due to our public float as of June 30, 2020, we no longer qualified as a "smaller reporting company" as defined in the Exchange Act.
-However, we are not required to reflect the change in our smaller reporting company status, and comply with the associated increased disclosure obligations, until our quarterly report for the three-month period ended March 31, 2021.

 As a large accelerated filer, we are subject to certain disclosure and compliance requirements that apply to other public companies but did not previously apply to us due to our status as an emerging growth company.
 These requirements include, but are not limited to: